KirstChat/the-wee-norn-iron-box/README.md

 ### Project Goals

-The goal of this project is to create a subscription box service that will allow subscribers to choose from a range of drinks, foods and snacks that are only available in Northern Ireland.
+The goal of this project is to create a snack box service that will allow registered users to choose from a range of drinks, foods and snacks that are only available in Northern Ireland.
 The project is aimed at anyone who lives/studies/works abroad or elsewhere in the UK, and misses the taste of home!

-For £10 per month and free delivery, subscribers will receive a box each month containing their chosen Northern Irish goods.
-Subscribers can add the following to their box:
+Registered users will receive a box containing their chosen Northern Irish goods all for the price of £10, including fast and free delivery.
+Registered users can add the following to their box:

+- 2 x breads
 - 2 x drinks
-- 2 x baked goods
 - 2 x snacks

 ### User Stories